Learning Stochastic Behaviour from Aggregate Data: Proofs

-Suppose ground truth of drift function in Euler form is $g_r(x)$, approximated drift function learned from data is $g_f(x)$, then original It\^{o} process, the Euler evolve process and approximated evolve process are as follows:

-\begin{lemma} With the same initial $X_{t_0}$, if there is a global Lipschitz constant K which satisfies:

-then after n steps, the expectation error between It\^{o} process $X_{t_n}$ and Euler forward process $X_{t_n}^r$ is:

-\end{lemma} \begin{proof} The proof process is quite long and out of the scope of this paper, for more details please see first two chapters in reference book \cite{numericalsde}. \end{proof} \begin{theorem} With the same initial $X_{t_0}$, suppose the generalization error of neural network $g(x)$ is $\varepsilon$, for some global Lipschitz constant K:
+\begin{proof} The proof process of Lemma \ref{lem:error} is quite long and out of the scope of this paper, for more details please see first two chapters in reference book \citep{numericalsde}.
+While for the proof of Proposition \ref{prop:error}, with initial $X$ and first one-step iteration: